IBM Power Transformation Research

 - presentation of insights & recommendations

-31 users engaged
+31 users

 Over a year later, positive client feedback and increased revenue are showing us that Power is moving in the right direction.